Berlandier Acacia flowers

 A spreading shrub with many stems from the base; ball shaped white flowers that appear in late winter, into spring, are very fragrant; delicate bi-pinnate foliage is delicate and almost fern like; an excellent water conservation shrub for borders

 Berlandier Acacia features showy clusters of fragrant white pincushion flowers with creamy white overtones along the branches from late winter to early spring.
-It has attractive green foliage which emerges chartreuse in spring.
+It has attractive green evergreen foliage which emerges chartreuse in spring.
 The small narrow bipinnately compound leaves are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 Berlandier Acacia is a multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.